|Nutrition Facts (per serving)|

 Fry the onion in the oil in a saucepan over medium heat.

-Once the onion has softened and browned slightly, add the ginger, garlic, peanut butter, and the ground candlenuts.
+Once the onion has softened and browned slightly, add the peanut butter, ground candlenuts, ginger, and garlic.

 If the sauce has thickened too much at this point, add some warm water.
 Discard the lemongrass and lime leaves, then give the sauce a quick whisk before serving.